 Photo of Anna D. Kraus Anna D. Kraus

-Anna Durand Kraus has a multi-disciplinary practice advising clients on issues relating to the complex array of laws governing the health care industry.
-Her background as Deputy General Counsel to the U.S. Department of Health and Human Services (HHS) gives her broad experience…
+Anna Durand Kraus advises on issues relating to the complex array of laws governing the health care industry.
+Her background as Deputy General Counsel to the U.S. Department of Health and Human Services (“HHS”) gives her broad experience with, and valuable insight into…

-Anna Durand Kraus has a multi-disciplinary practice advising clients on issues relating to the complex array of laws governing the health care industry.
-Her background as Deputy General Counsel to the U.S. Department of Health and Human Services (HHS) gives her broad experience with, and valuable insight into, the programs and issues within the purview of HHS, including Medicare, Medicaid, fraud and abuse, and health information privacy.
-Ms. Kraus regularly advises clients on Medicare reimbursement matters, the Medicaid Drug Rebate program, health information privacy issues (including under HIPAA and the HITECH Act), and the challenges and opportunities presented by the Affordable Care Act.
+Anna Durand Kraus advises on issues relating to the complex array of laws governing the health care industry.
+Her background as Deputy General Counsel to the U.S. Department of Health and Human Services (“HHS”) gives her broad experience with, and valuable insight into, the programs and issues within the purview of HHS, including Medicare, Medicaid, fraud and abuse, and HIPAA privacy and security.
+Anna is co-chair of the firm’s Health Care Industry practice group.

 Photo of Olivia Vega Olivia Vega